Myron Sifakis: Coaching career

 In the summer of 2005, Sifakis moved to Cyprus, taking over management of Cypriot First Division club Ethnikos Achna.
 His tenure was deemed unsuccessful however, and he was replaced in December.
 A few weeks later, he signed with Niki Volos in the Beta Ethniki, but resigned in February 2006 to take over management of a struggling OFI in the Alpha Ethniki.
-As manager, he achieved another milestone for OFI, as he became the first manager to win on his debut in 24 years.
+As a manager, he achieved another milestone for OFI, as he became the first manager to win on his debut in 24 years.
 Furthermore, he narrowly managed to avoid what seemed like an inevitable, historic relegation for the club when he took over, recording 17 points on the League Table, boasting a 5−2−4 record and winning the crucial decisive final match vs. fellow relegation contenders Levadiakos on 14 May 2006.
 Despite a relatively successful tenure however, the club decided to replace him in the summer of 2006.

 In September 2006, Sifakis returned to Niki Volos and the Beta Ethniki, but unsuccessful results and administrative problems led him to resign in December 2006.
 He then took over management of Gamma Ethniki side Panetolikos.
 Sifakis then briefly returned to the Beta Ethniki, first by taking over Egaleo, where he was sacked after failing to improve their position on the League Table.
 Afterwards he returned to OFI, where he was paired up with former OFI teammate "Nikki" Papavasiliou to lead the club during its 2009–10 Beta Ethniki campaign, but the duo was sacked after poor performances at the start of the competition.
 He since has moved to manage clubs in lower regional and national divisions, including Antagoras Kos, Rouvas, whom he promoted to the Gamma Ethniki for the first time in their history, P.A.O.
 Krousonas, and most recently AEEK INKA in 2017.